Discover Floatation Therapy

 Like a pickle covered in maple syrup, pregnant women LOVE floating!
 There is even special positions you can float in that will help relieve all of the weight of the baby off of the mother’s body.
 If you are in your third trimester or have any concerns, please consult with your physician before coming in.

 While there is no guarantee that the salt won’t strip some color from your hair, we recommend that you check if the water running through your hair in the shower at home is fully clear.
 If there is still some color coming out, you should wait a couple of more days/showers.
-Typically after three full wash throughs you should be fine to float.
+Typically, after three full wash-throughs, you should be fine to float.

 Only one person per tank.
 Double-wide tanks do exist, but we think that they take away from the whole ‘sensory deprivation’ experience.